josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <a id="cold-observable"></a>

-A *cold* observable doesn't produce values until you subscribe to it.
+A *cold* observable does not produce values until you subscribe to it.
 Most of your application observables are cold.
 All [*HttpClient*](guide/http) methods return cold observables.